Chart Color Schemes

 Bateau Bay has a typical household mix, with a lower-than-average median household size

 Family households comprise 70.7% of all households, including 29.9% couples with children, 26.5% couples without children, and 13.6% single parent families.
 Non-family households account for the remaining 29.3%, with lone person households at 27.3% and group households comprising 1.9%.
-The median household size is 2.5 people, smaller than the Greater Sydney average of 2.7.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households